What is Feeding Therapy?

 - Does not eat from all food groups

-Our feeding therapists have 15-20 years of experience with children and a variety of feeding disorders.
-They have certifications in SOS and AEIOU approaches.
-Our therapists have significant training from around the country on feeding approaches, treatment strategies, and focused plans, while also having consistent collaboration with other professionals in the community to guarantee the best care.
+Our feeding therapists have 15-20 years of experience with children of all ages and a variety of feeding disorders.
+They have certifications in SOS and AEIOU approaches and significant training from around the country on feeding approaches, treatment strategies, and focused plans.
+We also having consistent collaboration with other professionals in the community to guarantee the best care.
 Call our clinic at 252-341-9944 for a free phone screening with one of our feeding therapists and schedule an evaluation today!